Market Update by John Cunningham

-By Rich Harvey, John Cunningham, Managing Director, Cunninghams Real Estate
+By Guest Blogger, John Cunningham, Managing Director, Cunninghams Real Estate

 After a phenomenal 2017 for our team at Cunninghams, we now find ourselves in the first quarter of a new year and already things are happening in a positive way with strong sales across all price sectors and very strong buyer activity at our open homes.
 Positive decisions are being made as more stock on the market means more choice and being a well-balanced market it instills confidence and surety about making n appropriate move.

 The start of a new year is always a good time to reflect on the year that was and share with our clients the changes we saw in our local real estate market over the past 12 months.

 A varied market operated for much of 2017 and with the boom effectively peaking in April we saw a sharp decline in buyer confidence for much of the remainder of the year until late spring.
 With the typical influx of property over the final quarter we witnessed a healthy appetite in the marketplace from buyers, albeit moving at a more moderate and discerning pace.
 The pressure was off and buyers became far more selective in their choices.
 There was less competition at Auctions and this reflected in lower clearance rates and a price declining environment.
 But its not all bad news as this adjustment period after an extended boom period is normal and can last up to around 12 months.
 I am pleased to say that the indications from the market are showing that the price decline bottomed out late last year after seeing around a 5% adjustment from the peak prices of the first Quarter of 2017.
 So, we have come out of the adjustment period in very good shape considering the 50% to 70% gains experienced over the preceding 4 years.

 As the new year begins, we are seeing a new normal when it comes to the local real estate landscape and it’s all good news if you go about it the right way.